bluszcz/jekyll-theme-devcarpet-01/README.md

 devcarpet_theme:
   footer_slogan: Done with the help of <a href="https://github.com/bluszcz/jekyll-theme-devcarpet-01">Devcarpet Jekyll Theme</a>.
 ```

+## Roadmap

+* [x] Social links
+* [x] Custom navbar description
+* [ ] Custom navbar links
+* [ ] Sass for Bootstrap 5 - more customization
+* [ ] Modal images
+* [ ] Support for Strapi 4

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bluszcz/jekyll-theme-devcarpet-01.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development